In Depth: Arteries and Nerves

 - Facial: facial expression

-- Vestibulocochlear: hearing and equilibrium of the inner ear
+- Vestibulocochlear: hearing and equilibrium of the inner ear, which affects balance

-- Glossopharyngeal: back of tongue, including taste senses, and the sylopharyngeus muscle in the throat
+- Glossopharyngeal: back of tongue, including taste senses, and the sylopharyngeus muscle in the throat, which aids in swallowing

-- Vagus: thoracic and abdominal cavities as well as larynx
+- Vagus: thoracic and abdominal cavities, as well as the larynx

 - Accessory: larynx, neck, and lower neck muscles

 The head’s blood supply comes mainly from the external and internal carotid arteries.
 These are the arteries you use to check your pulse in your neck.
-Damage to these arteries poses severe, immediate health risks that can be fatal.
+Damage to these arteries poses severe, immediate health risks, which can be fatal.

 The internal carotid artery travels up from the aortic arch just outside the heart.
 It travels into the brain to provide oxygenated blood to the eyes, the front of the brain, and portions of the scalp.